Tempelman/Meta_analysis/README.md

 The applications will involve three different sets of codes/outputs

 1. Analysis of St-Pierre (2001) data.
 Open access to the corresponding publication can be found [here](https://pubmed.ncbi.nlm.nih.gov/11352149/).
-The corresponding data in the Appendix can be found [here](https://github.com/Tempelman/Meta_analysis/blob/main/Dataregs2.csv) This data actually doesn't match what was actually analyzed in the paper so the actual corrected data is provided [here](https://github.com/Tempelman/Meta_analysis/blob/main/Dataregscorrected.csv).
-The corresponding regular R codes and R markdown codes are also provided.
-I would suggest that you either run either the provided regular R codes and R markdown codes or just simply sit back and relax using the R markdown output provided.
+The corresponding data in the Appendix can be found [here](https://github.com/Tempelman/Meta_analysis/blob/main/Dataregs2.csv) This data actually doesn't match what was actually analyzed in the paper so the actual corrected data is provided [here].(https://github.com/Tempelman/Meta_analysis/blob/main/Dataregscorrected.csv).
+The corresponding [regular R codes](https://github.com/Tempelman/Meta_analysis/blob/main/StPierre.R) and [R markdown codes](https://github.com/Tempelman/Meta_analysis/blob/main/StPierre.Rmd) are also provided.
+I would suggest that you either run either the provided regular R codes and R markdown codes (the latter might be preferable) or just simply sit back and relax using the [R markdown file](https://rpubs.com/TEMPELMAN/1051562) provided.

+2. Analysis of simulated completely randomized designs.
+The corresponding regular R codes are provided as a regular script or a markdown script

 [CRD R program](https://github.com/Tempelman/Meta_analysis/blob/main/CRD_study.R)